 And the LORD restored Job’s losses when he prayed for his friends.
 Indeed the LORD gave Job twice as much as he had before.

-So if you feel that the enemy has robbed you of years, people or finances, know that restoration is around the corner.
+So if you feel that the enemy has robbed you of years, people or finances, know that God is a restorer!

 4. WE EXPERIENCE INTIMACY WITH GOD

 When Job’s healing journey first began, he wrongly attributed his suffering to God.
 In his defence, He didn’t have the Bible or the Holy Spirit the way we do.